 Run over everything.

-• Allows lighter riders to get the most use out of their forks, and heavier riders the support they need without excessive air pressures
+- Allows lighter riders to get the most use out of their forks

-• Only coil conversion system on the market allowing 180mm travel (Please note that 190mm is not possible with the Zeb)
+- Only coil conversion system on the market allowing up to 180mm travel (fork max travel permitting)

-• Can be transferred between different forks with minimal parts /cost (a purchase of a new top cap or foot stud)
+- Can be transferred between different forks with minimal parts /cost

-• Reliable and low maintenance, set and forget.
-User installable and serviceable
+- Reliable and low maintenance, set and forget.

 smooth & consistent